ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Related Work

 Therefore, prior studies envision the potential of ``Explainability as a Dialogue'' to balance the cognitive load with the diverse user needs~\citep{slack2022talktomodel,lakkaraju2022rethinking,marrakchi2021explaining,tsai2021exploring,sun2022exploring}.
-For example, through interviews on healthcare professionals, and policymakers, \citet{lakkaraju2022rethinking} found that decision makers strongly prefer interactive explanations with natural language dialogue forms, and thereby advocated for interactive explanations.
-Nevertheless, there has been little exploration on how a conversational XAI system should be designed in practice and how users might react to it.
-Our studies aim to resolve this problem by incorporating practical user needs into the conversational XAI design, propose a user-oriented conversational universal XAI interface, and investigate human behaviors during using these systems.
+For example, through interviews with healthcare professionals and policymakers, \citet{lakkaraju2022rethinking} found that decision-makers strongly prefer interactive explanations with natural language dialogue forms and thereby advocated for interactive explanations.
+Nevertheless, there has been little exploration of how a conversational XAI system should be designed in practice and how users might react to it.
+Our studies aim to resolve this problem by incorporating practical user needs into the conversational XAI design, propose a user-oriented conversational universal XAI interface and investigate human behaviors during using these systems.